silnrsi/font-lateef/source/graphite/README.txt

 If this is not the case, go to (http://scripts.sil.org/OFL) for all the details including an FAQ.

-master*.gdl   Master GDL file; includes all the others
+main.gdl   Main GDL file; includes all the others:

 cp1252.gdl    Rules for Roman characters within codepage 1252

 glyphs.gdh    Additional glyphs and classes needed only for Graphite

 features.gdh  Feature definitions

-caBasedKerning.gdl Used to generate kerning calculations